Sign up

 • Improvement of lymphatic function from use of Dayspring device

-Original article in Preparation for Journal of Vascular Surgery.
+Jane Wigg, Elizabeth Campione, Andy Doraiswamy, and Stanley G. Rockson Original article in Preparation for Journal of Vascular Surgery.
 American Venous and Lymphatic Society.
 2022

-7 Sma
+7 SMA

-Active Wearable Compression with Shape Memory Actuators for Treating Chronic Edema
+Active Wearable Compression with Shape Memory Actuators for Treating Chronic Edema (SMA)

 • Comparison and characterization of compression between NPCD and APCD